Shariatpur Sadar Upazila

 Shariatpur Sadar (শরিয়তপুর সদর) is an upazila of Shariatpur District in the Division of Dhaka, Bangladesh.
 Shariatpur Thana was converted into an upazila in 1984.
-The upazila takes its name from the district and the Bengali word sadar (headquarters).
 It is the subdistrict where the district headquarters, Shariatpur town, is located.

+A huge number of Bangladeshi populations in Italy comes from the Shariatpur district.

+Etymology

+Shariatpur was named after Haji Shariatullah (1781–1840), who was the founder of Faraizi Movement and an eminent Islamic reformer/revivalist during British Raj.
+The Bengali word sadar means headquarter.

 Geography

 Shariatpur Sadar Upazila has a total area of 175.09 sqkm.
 It borders Zajira Upazila to the north, Naria and Bhedarganj upazilas to the east, Damudya Upazila to the southeast, and Madaripur District to the south and west.

 Demographics

-According to the 2011 Bangladesh census, Shariatpur Sadar Upazila had 45,883 households and a population of 210,259, 23.6% of whom lived in urban areas.
-10.5% of the population was under the age of 5.
-The literacy rate (age 7 and over) was 51.2%, compared to the national average of 51.8%.
+According to the 2011 Census of Bangladesh, Shariatpur Sadar Upazila had 45,883 households and a population of 210,259.
+49,738 (23.67%) were under 10 years of age.
+Shariatpur Sadar had a literacy rate (age 7 and over) of 50.8%, compared to the national average of 51.8%, and a sex ratio of 1019 females per 1000 males.
+49,535 (23.76%) lived in urban areas.